netmodules/NetModules/README.md

 ## License

 NetModules is licensed under the [MIT License](https://tldrlegal.com/license/mit-license), allowing unrestricted use, modification, and distribution.
-If you use NetModules in your own project, we’d love to hear about your experience, and even featur you on our website!
+If you use NetModules in your own project, we’d love to hear about your experience, and possibly feature you on our website!

 [NetModules Foundation](https://netmodules.net/)